-- Planning policies at all levels require the protection of sites of international, regional and local importance for nature conservation.
-There is generally a presumption against development that would have a significant adverse impact on a designated area (such as an internationally important Natura 2000 or Ramsar site and a nationally important Site of Special Scientific Interest (SSSI) as well as protected species or valuable habitats, unless the benefits of the development outweighs the area's nature conservation value. - The proposed scheme would cross the internationally designated River Dee SAC.
-Extensive mitigation will be implemented to minimise the risk of impacts on this feature.
-Cleanhill Wood and Kingcausie is an important area that supports diverse woodland and parkland habitats and includes protected species: otters, red squirrels and bats.
-In this location, the proposed scheme would be likely to result in potential impacts that include habitat loss and fragmentation.
-Other sensitive areas where impacts on nature conservation are potentially significant include Hare Moss, where road drainage might potentially affect the hydrology of the moss.
-The proposed scheme might also create fragmentation impacts on existing woodland areas north of the Dee. - 34.4.13 Mitigation measures for protected species will include minimising disturbance to species during construction, habitat creation and the provision of appropriately designed culverts, underpasses and wildlife bridges.
-Mitigation measures particularly habitat creation, will contribute to biodiversity targets identified in national and local Biodiversity Action Plans.
-Woodland loss has been minimised through appropriate route alignment and replanting.

-- Despite mitigation, it is envisaged that the proposed scheme would result in residual impacts including habitat fragmentation and loss. - Elements of the proposed scheme conflict with planning policy, specifically where there would be impacts on existing UKBAP habitats resulting in habitat fragmentation, severance and loss.
+- 34.4.11 Planning policies at all levels require the protection of sites of international, regional and local importance for nature conservation.
+There is generally a presumption against development that would have a significant adverse impact on a designated area (such as an internationally important Natura 2000 or Ramsar site and a nationally important Site of Special Scientific Interest (SSSI) as well as protected species or valuable habitats, unless the benefits of the development outweighs the area's nature conservation value. - 34.4.12 The proposed scheme passes through a diverse range of habitats of varying sensitivity, including the River Dee Special Area of Conservation (SAC) and Cleanhill Wood and Kingcausie Study of Environmentally Sensitive Areas (SESA). - 34.4.13 Key potential impacts are likely to occur at Cleanhill Wood and Kingcausie which are areas that support diverse woodland and parkland habitats as well as habitats for protected species including otters, red squirrels and bats.
+The proposed scheme is likely to result in potential impacts that include habitat loss and fragmentation. - 34.4.14 Other sensitive areas where impacts of fragmentation on nature conservation are potentially significant include existing woodland areas north of the Dee. - 34.4.15 Mitigation measures of red squirrel habitat will include planting and management of existing woodlands.
+In addition strategic mitigation directed at mitigating impacts on the wider regional red squirrel population may be required.
+At several locations, licenses will be required for a number of actions affecting protected species including the closure of badger setts, exclusion of otter holts/ couches and the exclusion of bat roosts. - 34.4.16 The proposed River Dee crossing is located in the vicinity of freshwater pearl mussels which are one of the qualifying species for which the river has been designated an SAC.
+Besides potential impacts on this species, the proposed scheme may also give rise to residual impacts on other qualifying species including otters and Atlantic salmon. - 34.4.17 Despite mitigation, it is envisaged that the proposed scheme would result in residual impacts including habitat fragmentation and loss. - 34.4.18 Elements of the proposed scheme conflict with planning policy, specifically where there would be impacts on existing UKBAP habitats resulting in habitat fragmentation, severance and loss.
 Further potential impacts are discussed within Chapter 25 (Ecology and Nature Conservation).